petedavisdev/petedavis.dev/_notes/stackedit.md

 All of this is even more cumbersome if you want to note down an idea on your phone when you're out and about.

-Effective note taking workflow must minimise the between thinking something and recording it.
+Effective note taking solutions minimise the barriers between thinking of something and recording it.

 ## StackEdit to the rescue!